Solar Incentives by State

 Regardless, here are a few California solar incentives to keep an eye on.

-• Sacramento Municipal Utility District’s (SMUD) $150 stipend for residential solar installations
+Solar stipend Sacramento Municipal Utility District’s (SMUD) $150

-GRID Alternatives is a California-based non-profit that offers no-cost solar installations for qualifying low-income households in disadvantaged communities.
+DAC-SASH GRID Alternatives Low- and no-cost solar installations for qualifying low-income households in disadvantaged communities.

 Related: Free Solar Panels?
 The Truth Behind the Ads for Free Solar